-Disclaimer: the information on this site was accurate when written, but things change and you should always check the General Competition Rules (GCR’s) in the latest version of the Manual of Motorcycle Sport (MoMS) on the Motorcycle Australia website.
+The information on this site was accurate when written, but things change and you should always check the General Competition Rules (GCR’s) in the latest version of the Manual of Motorcycle Sport (MoMS).

-Anyone over 12 who can ride a motorcycle can enter a race or a Junior coaching clinic.
-If you’re under 18 then you will need your parents permission and signatures on the entry form. (see our Juniors page)
+- If you’re under 18 you will need your parents signatures on the entry form. (see our Juniors page)

 Do I need a licence?

 Yes, you need a competition licence issued by the sport’s controlling body.
-There are a number of different types of licence available dependent upon your requirements.
+Go to Track Licences for more information.

 What happens if I fall off?

-- Any bike and equipment involved in an accident must be re-examined before it can go back on the track.
+- If your bike cannot be ridden, it will be picked up and taken back to the pits at the end of your session.
+Your bike and equipment must be re-examined before it can go back on the track.

 How do I enter a race?